 Photo courtesy of Tennessee Department of Tourist Development

-Soar through the clouds feeling free as a bird while gliding through the sky over Lookout Mountain Flight Park in Chattanooga, Tennessee, in late spring through early fall ($$).
+Soar through the clouds feeling free as a bird while gliding through the sky over Lookout Mountain Flight Park in Chattanooga, Tennessee—year-round though hours vary per season ($$).
 After being strapped into a protective harness, first-timers ride tandem with an experienced instructor.

 The ride starts when an ultralight plane tows the glider and its two passengers up to 3,000 feet and then releases it for a gradual descent (about 12 to 20 minutes).
 Bask in the quietness of air-propelled flight without having to jump off a cliff while hanging onto the kite-like structure.